US STOCKS-Tech, growth stocks lead Wall Street to lower close as investors focus on interest rates | Business

 - United States

-Wall Street ended lower on Monday, led by a drop in the Nasdaq, as investors sold tech and big growth names ahead of this week's Federal Reserve meeting and an expected hike in interest rates.
+Major U.S. stock indexes closed mostly lower on Monday, led by a more than 2% drop in Nasdaq, as investors sold tech and big growth names ahead of this week's Federal Reserve meeting and an expected hike in interest rates.
+The Dow ended flat, with financial and healthcare shares giving the index some support.

 Developments in the Ukraine-Russia conflict added to investor caution as Russian and Ukrainian delegations held a fourth round of talks on Monday, but no progress was announced, while Russian forces allowed a first convoy of cars to escape Ukraine's besieged port of Mariupol.
-Apple Inc shares fell after its supplier Hon Hai Precision Industry Co Ltd, known as Foxconn, suspended operations in China's Shenzhen amid rising COVID-19 cases.
+Apple Inc shares fell 2.7% and weighed the most on the S&P 500 and Nasdaq after its supplier Hon Hai Precision Industry Co Ltd, known as Foxconn, suspended operations in China's Shenzhen amid rising COVID-19 cases.

 The Fed is expected to raise interest rates for the first time in three years Wednesday in an effort to combat rising inflation.
 "We're seeing that rotation into value and away from growth, and a lot of that is tied to what's happening to interest rates," said Paul Nolte, portfolio manager at Kingsview Investment Management in Chicago.

-The S&P financial index was higher as U.S. Treasury yields jumped to 2-1/2-year highs.
-Energy shares slid, as Brent crude fell below $110 a barrel, a week after it rose as high as $139 due to the Ukraine crisis.
+The S&P financial index rose 1.3% as U.S. Treasury yields jumped to 2-1/2-year highs.
+The healthcare sector advanced 0.7%, with UnitedHealth Group up 1%.
+Energy slid 2.9%, as Brent crude fell below $110 a barrel, a week after it rose as high as $139 due to the Ukraine crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)